kbob/SoulCage-Firmware/README.md

  - Add `[configname]` to the board list in `main/Kconfig.projbuild`.

  - Add definitions to `main/include/board_defs.h`.
-   This is the hard part.
+   Use the existing boards as examples.

-\* "Shell friendly" means good for use in a shell or filename:
+\*"Shell friendly" means good for use in a shell or filename:

  - no whitespace
  - no punctuation characters with meaning to a shell (&lt; &gt; ~ etc.)